-Meknes was made the capital of Morocco in the 17th century by Sultan Moulay Ismail, known as the Louis XIV of Morocco.
-In this respect Meknes can be compared to Versaille for its grandiose and extravagent monuments laid down for history to judge.
-The maouseleum of Moulay Ismail is open for non-muslims to view but not to step inside.
+Meknes was made the capital of Morocco in the 17th century by Sultan Moulay Ismail, known as the Louis XIV of Morocco; in this respect Meknes can be compared to Versailles for its grandiose and extravagant monuments.
+The maouseleum of Moulay Ismail is open for non-muslims to view but not to enter.
 The city walls are extensive and enclose a less fearsome medina than at Fez.
 A highlight of the sights here is the Dar Jamai, a 19th century palace now serving as a museum of Moroccan arts.
-With its medina and markets, Meknes combines the attractions of an historic town with those of a picturesque city basking in the glory of its majestic monuments.
+With its medina and markets, Meknes combines the attractions of an historic town with those of a picturesque city.

-Meknes is an engaging Imperial capital which is a delight to visit.
-Despite the wealth of its historic heritage, it has retained the simplicity of its origins.
-Once the Alaouite sultan Moulay Ismaël decided to make Meknes one of the most beautiful and powerful Imperial cities in Morocco he protected it by building almost 40km of walls.
+Meknes is an engaging Imperial City which is a delight to visit and despite the wealth of its historic heritage it has retained the simplicity of its origins.
+Once the Alaouite sultan Moulay Ismaël decided to make Meknes one of the most beautiful and powerful Imperial Cities in Morocco he protected it by building almost 40 kilometres of walls.
 It has preserved many imposing monuments, including numerous mosques which earn it its nickname of the "city of a hundred minarets"; among them, the Great Mosque, probably founded in the 12th century, is remarkable for its gates with beautiful sculpted canopies.
-Its medina and the remains of the royal palace earned Meknès a place on Unesco's world heritage list.
+Its medina and the remains of the royal palace earned Meknès a place on UNESCO's World Heritage list.
 A tour round its ramparts reveals its full beauty; some borjs (small forts) also provide a panoramic view.
 The city is still prosperous, benefiting from the harvests of the fertile Saïs plains (grain, olives and grapes).

-Considered to be one of the most beautiful gates in the world, Bab Mansour was constructed at the beginning of the 18th century.
-It is the entrance to the Imperial city proper, where a visit to the sultan's mausoleum is still of interest.
-You can also meditate on the edge of the Agdal pond, an immense rectangular basin.
-Meknes has one of the busiest medinas in Morocco.
-The Place El-Hedime, located exactly between the old town and the Imperial part of the city, houses the covered markets and becomes busy at dusk: fire-swallowers, storytellers, animal trainers and jugglers create an atmosphere different from anything you are used to.
-An unforgettable popular and mediaeval atmosphere.
+Considered to be one of the most beautiful gates in the world, Bab Mansour was constructed at the beginning of the 18th century and it is the entrance to the Imperial City proper.
+Meknes has one of the busiest medinas in Morocco; the Place El-Hedime, located exactly between the old town and the Imperial part of the city, houses the covered markets and becomes busy at dusk: fire-swallowers, storytellers, animal trainers and jugglers create an atmosphere different from anything you are used to.

-By heading north towards the end of the summer, don't miss one of the most famous events in the Kingdom, the Tissa horse moussem.
+Towards the end of the summer, don't miss one of the most famous events in the Kingdom, the Tissa horse moussem.
 This "fantasia" assembles Berber horsemen from the region to the sound of drums, gunfire, rhythmic songs and traditional dances.
-Meknes is also the home of the largest stud farm in North Africa with its 200 acres and 450 horses.
+Meknes is also the home of the largest stud farm in North Africa with 200 acres and 450 horses.
 In the 17th century, Moulay Ismaïl, who lies in a finely wrought mausoleum which is open to the public, also had enormous stables built.

-The sacred town of Moulay Idriss lies 22km north east of Meknes.
-Moulay Idriss converted the local Berber people to Islam before founding Fez.
+The sacred town of Moulay Idriss lies 22km north east of Meknes - Moulay Idriss converted the local Berber people to Islam before founding Fez.
 The town of Moulay Idriss comprises stunning white houses arranged around the mausoleum and is still a spiritual centre, an unspoilt place with timeless charm.
-Roman ruins - The largest Roman archeological site in Morocco lies 31km north of Meknès: Volubilis.
-Triumphal arch, capitol building, house of Bacchus – everything testifies to the city's splendour and its economic and political weight.
-Not to mention the moving delicacy of the mosaics.
-Allow at least two hours to discover this open-air treasure.
+The largest Roman archaeological site in Morocco lies 31km north of Meknès: Volubilis.
+You'll see the Triumphal Arch, capitol building, house of Bacchus – everything testifies to the city's splendour and its economic and political weight.
+You'll need to allow at least two hours to discover this open-air treasure.